 3. How much is a great photo worth to you?

 These days, the key feature differentiating phones is the quality of the cameras.
-Boy, they’ve improved over the last couple of years, to the point where I can get better results with a smartphone than my stand alone digital camera - and the phone easily fits in my pocket.
+Boy, they’ve improved over the last couple of years, to the point where I can get better results with a smartphone than my stand-alone digital camera – and the phone easily fits in my pocket.

-The aperture range (see this beginner’s guide to f-stop aperture range in smartphones) of the camera will determine how much light it can capture in different settings, which is the key to a great shot - a wider aperture range is beneficial.
-Artificial intelligence is also common in phones now, featuring tools to smooth out your phones, remove camera shake and red-eye, adjust colour and contrast to give your photos a more professional look.
+The aperture range (see this beginner’s guide to f-stop aperture range in smartphones) of the camera will determine how much light it can capture in different settings, which is the key to a great shot – a wider aperture range is beneficial.
+Artificial intelligence is also common in phones now, featuring tools to smooth out your photos, remove camera shake and red-eye, and adjust colour and contrast to give your photos a more professional look.

-Pay attention to video settings as well - the camera should be able to record 4K-quality video and preferably at 60fps (frames per second) or higher to let you take great slow-motion videos.
-Also look for cameras that offer image stabilisation for smoother video.
+Pay attention to video settings as well.
+The camera should be able to record 4K-quality video and preferably at 60fps (frames per second) or higher to let you take great slow-motion videos.
+Also, look for cameras that offer image stabilisation for smoother video.

 Don’t be shy about going into a store and taking photos with the demonstration phones.
 Look for how well the colours are captured under different light conditions.
 If photos are your thing, also consider getting a smartphone with extra memory (minimum 128GB) or make sure the phone has a microSD card slot so you can boost your capacity for capturing photos at their highest quality setting.

 Also, megapixels and resolution matter the most if you are viewing your photos on a large computer screen, or printing them out.
-If you are mainly looking at photos on your smartphone screen, you really only need an 8 megapixel camera, which is now entry-level in most cameras.
+If you are mainly looking at photos on your smartphone screen, you really only need an 8-megapixel camera, which is now entry-level in most cameras.
 Selfie cameras (front-facing) are usually smaller and lower-resolution.
 If you will be compulsively taking photos of yourself, look for a smartphone with a high-performing front-facing camera.